celoyd/hi8/README.md

 ## Prerequisites

 To get data you’ll need to sign up at [the P-Tree Secretariat](http://www.eorc.jaxa.jp/ptree/registration_top.html).
 They are kind and hardworking people; don’t abuse their service.
-(A lot of the code can be adapted to run code from the simpler [tiled PNG endpoint](http://himawari8.nict.go.jp).
+(A lot of the code can be adapted to use images from the simpler [tiled PNG endpoint](http://himawari8.nict.go.jp).
 The downloads are faster but the images are more quantized and the greens are off: see “The green thing” above.)

 To run the code you’ll want roughly these system packages: